-Housing NMDS codes are consistent with the National Housing Assistance Data Dictionary version 2 (NHADDv2).
+The codes used in the housing NMDS are consistent with the National housing assistance data dictionary version 2 (NHADDv2).

 Jurisdiction data items and values have been renamed and recoded to follow the data dictionary as closely as possible.
 NMDS coding practices have attempted to take into account variations in jurisdictional information-management systems and definitions.
 Some data items could not be obtained directly from the data provided and have been derived.